Scan at the box office and concession stand to:

-An amazing science fiction journey begins next year when DUNE arrives from Warner Bros.
+An amazing science fiction journey begins when DUNE arrives from Warner Bros.
 Pictures!
-The new adaptation of the first in a series of novels by Frank Herbert features the sort of all-star cast filmmakers must dream about, all working under the director of ARRIVAL and BLADE RUNNER 2049.
+The new adaptation of the first in a series of novels by Frank Herbert features the sort of all-star cast filmmakers must dream about, all working under the director who made ARRIVAL and BLADE RUNNER 2049.

-DUNE has been filmed once before, yes, and while we're fans of that original film version from 1984, there are many things the '80s version wasn't able to do as well as fans would hope.
-Despite the fact that the new DUNE movie is a year away, we're so excited about the epic new adaptation that we want to get all the details down on paper.
+DUNE has been filmed once before, yes, and while we're fans of that original film version from 1984, there are many things the '80s version wasn't able to do as well as fans would hope for.
+Despite the fact that the new DUNE movie is still months away, we're so excited about the epic new adaptation that we want to get all the details down on paper.
 Here's everything you need to know about DUNE.

-The new DUNE movie will be released on December 18, 2020.
-The film shot largely in Budapest, Hungary, with production wrapping in July 2019.
+The new DUNE movie will be released on October 22, 2021.
+The film was shot largely in Budapest, Hungary, with production wrapping in July 2019.
 DUNE also features a lot of exterior footage shot in Jordan, which was done in April of the same year.

 Director Denis Villeneuve, who previously did films like ARRIVAL, BLADE RUNNER 2049, and SICARIO, is making DUNE.
 He's an amazing choice; Villeneuve has a tremendous gift for making outlandish scenarios feel very real, and for working with actors.
 Greig Fraser, who shot ROGUE ONE: A STAR WARS STORY, is the cinematographer, and Hans Zimmer is composing the music.
 Villeneuve wrote the script with Jon Spaihts (PASSENGERS, PROMETHEUS) and Eric Roth (FORREST GUMP, MUNICH).